Henning-Aasheim/Authoritarian-Diffusion-MA-Thesis/README.md

 This is the repository for all files and data related to my master's thesis work on authoritarian diffusion.
 To explain it simply: *autocratic diffusion is the phenomenon whereby an increase in autocratic states, may increase the chance that other states become autocratic*.
 My thesis looks at the influence China, as a big authoritarian country, has on its partner countries through what has been called leverage and linkages (Levitsky and Way 2006).

 ## R-scripts
 My data consist of several R-scripts with different applications.
 The main script is called *data.R*, and gathers and contains all the data necessary to build the *base* dataset which will be used in constructiong the regression models.
+The `base`dataset is included in the data folder, however, for replication and transparency I have added the *data.R* file.
+If this is not necessary, the *fixest.R* script can be run with the included `base`dataset.
+The *fbic.R* script must be run with the dataset available at: https://drive.google.com/file/d/1lhLklOw4_R6NoMpg52dP_nT0D-AhYPaf/view (Moyer et al. 2021).
 The regression models are included in the script called *fixest.R* (name is subject to change).
 I am running my models as fixed-effects and using the R-package *fixest* (Bergé 2018) to be able to do this.
 Included is also several different scripts for making maps and figures.

 ## Data
 In the above-mentioned *data.R* file I include data from several different sources, and here I explain my variables and where I have gathered them.
 (NB!
 FBIC-datasets are not included in the data folder because of size restrictions)